superbad64/OpenFighter/Personal Builds/Final Boss Neo/README.md

 For the Nunchuk breakout, print an extra plate to use as a brace.
 Slide the adapter into the groove, then screw the holder plate and the brace plate on (the first one prevents the board from moving vertically, the second horizontally)

-Wiring the Nunchuk plate is kind of "to taste" and depending on what pins you have available.
+Wiring the Nunchuk breakout is kind of "to taste" and depending on what pins you have available.
 Check the GP2040-CE docs to know which i2c pairs you can use.
 Get 5v and ground from the screw terminals.
 If you can crimp a JST-PH connector you can also use the Expansion header normally used for the OLED display.

-## The Stats

-Printability: 5/5 (no tricky pieces at all)
-Buildability: 4/5 if you heed my warning and use a Sanwa JLX; 2/5 otherwise (and as someone who doesn't particularly like the JLX, this hurts to say)
-Extra hardware: 4/5 (the Nunchuk breakout might be the hardest part to get, which is really saying something)

 ## Acknowledgements